 The central focus of this nonresidential community is to struggle with the interaction between ethics and rationality in shaping our lives and society.
 Honors Scholars provides students with a wide array of learning opportunities not ordinarily available to undergraduate students in American universities.
 Book, film, theatre, and music discussions play a central role in the life of the community.
 In addition, there are multiple travel experiences to New York, Toronto, and Chicago for theatre and academic conferences.
 In addition to enhanced academic experiences, Honors Scholars benefit from a strong sense of community and close interaction with peers and faculty.
 The community provides a supportive framework for students curious about diverse cultures, perspectives, ideas, and areas of knowledge.

 Twelve Honors Scholars have recently published research articles in professional journals.

-- April 4-6, 2014 Attendance at Full Frame Documentary Film Festival, Durham, North Carolina.
+- April, 2015: Full Frame Documentary Film Festival in Durham, North Carolina.

 - April, 2015: Attendance at and discussion of "Urinetown" as an analysis of capitalism.

 - October, 2015: Fall Break trip to

 New York City for theatre, independent films, galleries, and